HexedHero/NMSInstaller/README.md

 <div align="left">
 <h1>NMSInstaller</h1>

-A tool to install all Minecraft 1.8-1.20 NMS revisions to your local Maven repository.
+A tool to install all Minecraft 1.8-1.20 NMS revisions to your local Maven repository.<br>
-The installer handles all needed JDKs and will download them for you.
+The installer handles all needed JDKs and will download them for you.<br>
 Feel free to PR a bash version.

 <h2>How To</h2>
-Download the NMSInstaller.bat and run it.
-Make sure to not run it within a file sharing instance such as OneDrive, DropBox etc.
+Download the NMSInstaller.bat and run it.<br>
+<b>Make sure to not run it within a file-sharing instance such as OneDrive, DropBox etc.</b>